 #36 Updated by Phil Valentine almost 3 years ago

 It would be great to be able to specify that the wiki page security is set to:

 - Restricted (Black / White list based on existing 'groups')

-#39 Updated by @ go2null almost 2 years ago
+#39 Updated by @ go2null about 2 years ago

 - Manage Wiki View Page permission [https://github.com/stpl/manage_wiki_view_page_permission]